jfcarr-astronomy/astro-now/README.md

 		"Phase": "1.45557224751"
 	}

-There are several methods for specific fragments of info, e.g., GetMoonLocation(), GetPlanetInfo(planetName), GetSunLocation(), etc.  If you want to get ALL of the information in one call, you can use GetCurrentConditions().
+There are several methods for specific fragments of info, e.g., GetMoonInfo(), GetPlanetInfo(planetName), GetTwilight(), etc.  If you want to get ALL of the information in one call, you can use GetCurrentConditions().